 What I am saying – what I am sort of circling around saying – is that we cannot ourselves make coherence.
 We can’t force it.
 On some level, even to have it as a goal is to miss the point, and so ultimately to miss coherence.
 Some Buddhist teachers will tell their students, you cannot become enlightened if you wish to become enlightened.
-Perhaps it is also a bit like the artist Jasper Johns who said that to be a great artist, one has to give up everything, including the desire to become a great artist.
+Or perhaps it is also a bit like the artist Jasper Johns who said that to be a great artist, one has to give up everything, including the desire to become a great artist.

-For most of us, this sort of direction (trying to awaken is what prohibits awakening) – if it even qualifies as direction – is just maddening.
+For most of us, this sort of direction (trying to awaken is what prohibits awakening) – if it even qualifies as direction – is maddening.
 We believe that reality can be known and measured and that actions can be taken based on those measurements.
-It is like building a bridge or updating software.
-Orderly and predictable to the point of routine.
+It is like building a bridge or updating software – orderly and predictable to the point of routine.

-But if that is so, why are we in crisis – personally, communally, globally?
+But if that is so, then why are we in crisis – personally, communally, globally?
 Why are things breaking down at all levels?

 It is seeing that – seeing the incoherence of our fundamental assumptions, the ones that give rise to our beliefs, which in turn drive our perceptions and then our actions – that enable us to take our first tentative steps in the direction of coherence.